pranigopu/pranigopu.github.io/docs/philosophy/metaphysics/README.md

 **Fact**:

 A fact is that which corresponds to reality; at the most basic level, facts are discovered by the act of awareness itself for self-evident, perceptual objects.
-In general, a fact is of anything that exists, ex. an entity, an event, a system, an attribute, an abstraction, etc. Note that things are what they are, i.e. reality is what it is; it is up to us to find the facts based on any observations and valid conceptual framework we may hold.
+In general, a fact is of anything that exists, e.g. an entity, an event, a system, an attribute, an abstraction, etc. Note that things are what they are, i.e. reality is what it is; it is up to us to find the facts based on the observations, concepts and generalisations we hold.
 Note that "validity" is with respect to our existing base of knowledge (i.e. facts and integrations of facts).

 **Identity**: